sharat87/sharats.me/content/posts/2020-03-01-the-magic-of-autohotkey.md

 ---
 title: The Magic of AutoHotkey
 tags: autohotkey, productivity, windows, automation, workflow
-reddit_url: r/AutoHotkey/comments/fbn7vv
 description: >
     My automation stack for day-to-day working, that's built on Autohotkey over six years.
 Contains lots of tips and examples for automating small trivial tasks on Windows with Autohotkey.
+reddit_url: r/AutoHotkey/comments/fbn7vv
 ---

 For the past several years, my primary work station has been Windows 7.
 After the initial swearing at how things work differently (coming from Linux), I got used to it and started to really like it, in some ways.
 A big part of the reason for that on Windows is [AutoHotkey][].

 I will document my automations and experiences over the years in this two-part article series.

-This article is part of a series:

 1. Part 1 (this article).
 1. [Part 2](../the-magic-of-autohotkey-2/)